ONE FLEW OVER THE CUCKOO’S NEST (1975)

 Nicholson relied heavily on improvisation for many of the scenes.
 Probably most famously, a scene after a group therapy session where it seems the group has unanimously voted to watch the World Series on television.
 Then Nurse Ratched (Fletcher) announces that the vote is 9-9 counting the votes of nine patients who are unaware that there’s a meeting going on.
 Eventually, Nicholson too late gets a tenth vote, and instead of sitting down and taking it, stares at a blank television and announces the ballgame himself as the inmates cheer and celebrate.
 Other famous scenes involve a basketball game between the inmates and the guards, as well as an impromptu fishing trip with a hooker friend of McMurphy.
 She shows up later as he tries to escape after holding an after hours party/orgy at the asylum.
 The movie is surprisingly episodic.
 It's one of those strange films where the parts, are more memorable then the whole, and yet, the movie's ending works so well, you can't go back and think that a single scene, or even shot is unnecessary.

 The events of that party lead to McMurphy’s demise.
-I will not disclose the events, but it involves Nurse.
-Ratched's worst manipulation of the patients, involving Billy (Oscar-nominee Brad Dourif), a maybe 20-year-old stutterer who’s a son of a friend of hers.
+I will not disclose the events, but it involves Nurse Ratched's worst manipulation of the patients, involving Billy (Oscar-nominee Brad Dourif), a maybe 20-year-old stutterer who’s a son of a friend of hers.
 Many interpretation can be made from R.P.’s actions, and whole movie itself.
-It takes multiple viewings sometimes for Ratched’s passive-aggressive authoritarianism is clear, and she gets what she deserves, and should’ve gotten worse (She does in the book).
-Fletcher’s performance makes her one of the worst villains in film history, not because she’s outwardly evil, but precisely because she isn’t.
+It takes multiple viewings sometimes for Ratched’s passive-aggressive authoritarianism to become clear, and she gets what she deserves, and should’ve gotten worse (She does in the book).
+Fletcher’s performance makes her one of the most evil villains in film history, not because she’s outwardly evil, but precisely because she isn’t.
 You have to observe her actions carefully and then realize what she says and does don’t add up to realize it.
 She has the same kind of non-reaction to the patients that McMurphy does, but her rigidness is subtle, but startling.

 The metaphor of conformism is representative of a lot of things, mostly political.
-Director Milos Forman grew up in Communist Czechoslovakia and makes his best movies rebels.
-His best films other than "...Cuckoo's Nest" include subjects like Mozart ("Amadeus"), Andy Kaufman ("Man in the Moon") and Larry Flynt ("The People vs. Larry Flynt") He also directed "Hair", and his best Czechoslovakian film is "The Fireman's Ball," a satire about a bumbling attempt of fireman to have an extravagant ball, where everything that can go wrong, go wrong, and then gets worse.
+Director Milos Forman grew up in Communist Czechoslovakia and makes his best movies about rebels.
+His best films other than "...Cuckoo's Nest" include subjects like Mozart ("Amadeus"), Andy Kaufman ("Man in the Moon") and Larry Flynt ("The People vs. Larry Flynt") He also directed "Hair", and his best Czechoslovakian film is "The Fireman's Ball," a satire about a bumbling attempt of fireman to have an extravagant ball, where everything that can go wrong, goes wrong, and then gets worse.
 That film was partially banned as being anti-Communism propaganda for awhile.

 The final scene of the movie which involves a character I have purposely not mentioned, is one of the greatest in film history, and is filled with both ultimate tragedy and triumphant perseverance.
 If nothing else, "One Flew Over a Cuckoo's Nest" has screwed up anybody who ever wants to do another film in a mental institution, 'cause it's gonna get compared to it every time, and even the occasion good one, isn't gonna compare to it.
 Especially emotionally.
 I don't think a lot of viewers really see a lot of themselves in McMurphy, but somehow, everybody is emotionally invested in what happens to him.